ptrhvns/meals/README.md

 # Meals

-NOTE: I have paused work on this project to focus on an AWS certification.
+NOTE: I have paused work on this project to focus on getting certifications.

 ## Description